Skip to content

 200 OK

 The website is functioning properly and responding to requests.
-This success code indicates all systems are working as expected and content is being delivered correctly.
+This success code indicates all systems are working as expected.

 404 Not Found

 The specific page you're trying to access doesn't exist.
-The website itself may be working, but the particular URL is invalid, was removed, or has been moved without redirection.
-Check for typos in the URL or contact the website owner if you believe this page should exist.
+The website itself may be working, but the particular URL is invalid, was removed, or has been moved.

 403 Forbidden